1337Core/preloadify/README.md

 ## Preloadify

 Preloadify uses preloading to to make the web faster.
 It preloads links on mouse hover and makes them instantly available when you click them.
-This way, you can navigate faster and more efficiently.
+This way, you can navigate faster through the web.

 ## Credits:
 - Based on the extension developed by Simon Frey (https://simon-frey.eu)